 During the past year, I’ve been sharing many of my astro-landscapes and one thing that people have repeatedly asked me is how do I get my foregrounds so detailed and clean.
 Usually the problem photographers have when shooting the night sky is that their foregrounds are too dark, too noisy, or both.

-However, there are lot of methods to get detailed, well-lit (but not overly bright) foregrounds that result in clean images.
-They all boil down to collecting more light so that you don’t have to increase the exposure as much in post and hence reduce the impact of noise.
+There are many methods to get detailed, well-lit (but not overly bright) foregrounds that result in clean images.
+However, they all boil down to collecting more light so that you don’t have to increase the exposure as much in post and hence reduce the impact of noise.
 Here are some methods that I’ve used:

 Blue hour blend